rqlite/rqlite/README.md

 ## Limitations
  * Because rqlite peforms _statement-based replication_ certain [_non-deterministic functions_](https://www.sqlite.org/deterministic.html), e.g. `RANDOM()`, are rewritten by rqlite before being passed to the Raft system and SQLite.
 To learn more about rqlite's support for non-deterministic functions, check out the [documentation](https://rqlite.io/docs/api/non-deterministic/).
  * This has not been extensively tested, but you can directly read the SQLite file under any node at anytime.
 However there is no guarantee that the SQLite file reflects all the changes that have taken place on the cluster unless you are sure the host node itself has received and applied all changes.
- * In case it isn't obvious, rqlite does not replicate any changes made directly to any underlying SQLite file, when run in "on disk" mode. **If you change the SQLite file directly, you may cause rqlite to fail**.
+ * In case it isn't obvious, rqlite does not replicate any changes made directly to any underlying SQLite file. **If you change the SQLite file directly, you may cause rqlite to fail**.
 Only modify the database via the HTTP API.
  * SQLite dot-commands such as `.schema` or `.tables` are not directly supported by the API, but the [rqlite CLI](https://rqlite.io/docs/cli/) supports some very similar functionality.
 This is because those commands are features of the `sqlite3` command, not SQLite itself.

 ## Pronunciation?